Igorlozko/project-rain-blog/_posts/2024-01-21-digital-rain-cpp.md

 I adopted an object-oriented approach to encapsulate the Digital Rain simulation's components, including the grid layout, raindrop behaviour, and rendering mechanism.
 I designed classes to represent the simulation and individual raindrops, ensuring modularity and extensibility.
 This involved defining clear interfaces and data structures to facilitate seamless interaction between components.

+### Project goals
+- Green characters and letters falling from top to bottom
+- Charcters must be random and must change as they fall mimicing the rainfall droplets which dont stay the same chape as they fall as they are shaped by the wind.
+- Using algorithims
+- Clearing and rendering project

 ### Design Overview

 The DigitalRain class is designed to simulate a digital rain effect similar to the one seen in "The Matrix" movie.
 It utilizes a grid-based approach to represent the characters falling down the screen.
 The design includes the following key components: